Viridescent vixen

 — Light · Open · Green —

-Daybreak ·Morning light.
-Fresh and rosy-green, the day just beginning.
-Petitgrain opens sharp and clear — the morning air before warmth arrives.
-Palmarosa carries the heart: sweet, rosy-floral, with a grassy citrus lift that keeps it honest.
-Ho wood holds it steady beneath, clean and quiet.· Clearing ·Forest edge.
+· Daybreak ·Morning light.
+Bright and citrus-forward, the day just beginning.
+Cedrat opens sweet and clear — delicious sweetness paired with the sweet oranges juicy richness .
+Palmarosa meets it in the heart: sweet and rosy-floral, grounding the citrus without softening it.
+Ho wood and copaiba hold it steady beneath, quiet and clean, with cistus green lending just enough depth to anchor the whole thing to earth.· Clearing ·Forest edge.
 Cool and open, the trees behind and sky ahead.
 Lavender as open air opens onto hinoki wood — the cold, misty character of Japanese cedar after rainfall.
-Java vetiver grounds it in wet stone and moss.
+Fractionated vetiver grounds it in wet stone and moss.
 Three materials doing entirely distinct work.· Stem ·Green and cut.
 The botanical before it blooms.
-Galbanum at its most literal — the sharp bright green of a cut stem.
+Galbanum at its most literal — the sharp bright green of a cut stem with petitgrain to accent it.
+Linden blossom comes in creamy and honey-green, the bloom the stem is becoming, not yet open.
+Settles onto the woody stem with hiba, cedar, and cabrueva woods.

 — Close · Still · Quiet —